This article will take 7 minutes to read.

-Thus ends the digital transformation.
-A practical exercise in how to win friends and influence people, speaking from experience.
+Thus ends the digital transformation — a practical exercise in how to win friends and influence people, speaking from experience.

 The core assumption.

 The thing that differs then, is not the goal, but how we get there as a group.
 The big question businesses have then is not the what, but how.
-Is it a shift in customer segment or vertical?
-Is it the pursuit of new markets in new ways while maintaining old markets and old ways?
+Is it a shift in the customer segment or vertical?
+Is it the pursuit of new markets in new ways while maintaining old markets and old styles?
 Or is it a digital transformation?
 How do you decide when it could be any of these, at any time and in any order?

 Why then is there such a focus on a transformation?
-Why are we doing to entire businesses what we now try to avoid doing with the software that we tell businesses they need to be thinking about first?
-As an industry, we’ve tried to move away from big bang releases on a Friday afternoon.
+Why are we doing to entire businesses what we now try to avoid doing with the software that we tell companies they need to be thinking about first?
+As an industry, we’ve been attempting to move away from big bang releases on a Friday afternoon.
 Why do we treat whole companies the same way now?
 If we can figure out how to de-risk deploying and releasing software, surely we can focus on doing something similar for businesses that want to participate in a digital-first world.

 In tech we try to remove silos.
 Why stop there?

-How many times have you seen a technology team working off in a silo, away from the rest of the business?
+How many times have you seen a technology team working siloed, away from the rest of the business?
 The predominant practice used to be waterfall, where the teams hide down on another floor for the entire duration of the project, only coming back to show the business what they’ve done at the very end of the budgeted time.
 Agile and Scrum have advanced that, now we talk about what we’ve been building with our stakeholders every few weeks (two weeks being most common).
 That’s a great achievement compared with waterfall.

-We should not be seeking to replace the old world order of business, we should be augmenting it.
+We should not be seeking to replace the old world order of business; we should be augmenting it.
 We should not be trying to transform our lessers.
 We should be using our skills and technology to push the entire company forward.

 A kinder, more empathetic way is needed.